openwallet-foundation/credo-ts/demo-openid/README.md

 ## Features

+- ✅ Issuing a credential.
-- ✅ Creating a connection
+- ✅ Resolving a credential offer.
-- ✅ Offering a credential
+- ✅ Accepting a credential offer.
-- ✅ Requesting a proof
+- ✅ Requesting a credential presentation.
+- ✅ Resolving a presentation request.
-- ✅ Sending basic messages
+- ✅ Accepting a resolved presentation request.

 ## Getting Started